Rampastring/TIES448/README.md

 Unit tests for the interpreter are located in the folder HassemblerTests.

-Tests for compiler are located in the folder Hassembler/tests.
+Unit tests for the Compiler are located in the same folder.

 A table of tests (test_plan.pdf) is located in the folder Documents.